eclipse/kapua/docs/developer-guide/en/running.md

 **Note**: If you are using Docker on Windows the hostname will most likely not be `localhost` but the IP address of your docker instance.

-By default, the `latest` version of images will be used.
-If you want to run some other version of Kapua, set the `IMAGE_VERSION` environment variable, like

-    export IMAGE_VERSION=0.2.0

 To stop Kapua, run